-In MS Excel, Gamma distribution can be easily calculated by using GAMMA.DIST function.
+In MS Excel, the Gamma distribution can be easily calculated by using the GAMMA.DIST function.
 This function is available from MS Excel 2010 onwards.
-For previous version there is GAMMADIST function (without a dot between).
+In the previous version, there was a GAMMADIST function (without a dot between).

 =GAMMA.DIST (x, alpha, beta, cumulative)

-- X (Required)– The value at which gamma function would be evaluated
+- X (Required) – The value at which the gamma function would be evaluated

 - Alpha / α (Required) – A parameter of the distribution used for determining the shape.

 - beta / β (Required) – A parameter of the distribution for determining the rate

 α and β are both must be greater than 1.